Richa-Ranjan/Richa-Ranjan/README.md

 ### 👋 Hi, I'm Richa

-I'm a final-year Computer Science & Business Systems student who enjoys building things end-to-end — from designing a REST API to shipping the React UI that talks to it.
+I’m a 2026 Computer Science and Business Systems graduate passionate about building end-to-end solutions — from designing a REST API to shipping the React UI that talks to it.
 My work leans toward **full-stack development** with the MERN stack, but I also spend a good chunk of time in **machine learning**, training models and building small AI-powered tools.
 Outside of building, I keep my problem-solving sharp with **450+ DSA problems** solved on GeeksforGeeks.

 Currently exploring **System Design**, **Spring Boot**, and **ML** — always looking to go one layer deeper into how things scale.